 Now it is time to visit the gorgeous Glencoe Valley.
 This place blew us away!

-From the Glenfinnan Aqueduct, continue on to Fort William and then drive south on A82.
+From the Glenfinnan Viaduct, continue on to Fort William and then drive south on A82.

 For full details about what to see and do in Glencoe, do not miss this post: Postcards from Glencoe, Scotland